-With over 3.5 billion search queries on Google everyday, paid Google search -- where you pay Google to advertise your content on SERPs for relevant keywords -- is one of the most popular and effective types of online advertising.
-However, there’s enormous demand for the top ad rankings for a lot of keywords, and all your competitors are duking it out to win the top keywords in your industry.
+However, there’s enormous demand for the top ad rankings for a lot of keywords, and your competitors are duking it out to win the top keywords in your industry.
 So are you supposed to compete?

 Read on to learn the eight-step process we use to optimize Google Advertising costs.
 And if you’re new to Google ads, check out the basics of Google Adwords in the section below.
 If you already know the fundamentals, feel free to skip it.

 From a fifty-thousand foot view, you win ad impressions on Google by bidding on keywords.
 In other words, you’re asking Google to show your ad to a user when they type a specific search query into their search engine.
-These search queries are called “keywords”.
+These search queries are keywords.

 For example, if you’re advertising a free CRM, you might want your ad to show up on Google when users type “free crm” into the search engine.
 Every other brand who wants to win those impressions will set their bids, and based on that and various other factors, Google may choose to display your ad to its users.